simonryoungsb/FlorenceFoodDrink/aperitivo-florence.md

 title: Aperitivo in Florence
 ---

-Aperitivo is Florence’s early-evening ritual: a drink, something salty, a pause — and, if you do it right, the moment that quietly turns into dinner.
+Aperitivo is Florence’s early-evening ritual: a drink, something salty, a pause, and, if you do it right, the moment that quietly turns into dinner.

 [Buy on Amazon](https://www.amazon.com/dp/B0GF8R2K7R) • [The 101 Index](/FlorenceFoodDrink/101/)